-- Budget Hotel Prices: Private rooms cost from $7 USD.
+- Budget Hotel Prices: Private rooms average $15-30 USD for a double.

 - Average Cost of Food: Street food is delicious and extremely cheap, with many dishes for less than $.75 USD. $4 USD is enough for a meal in a casual restaurant.

-- Transportation Costs: Bus fares are usually no more than $.05 USD and taxis start at $.20 USD for the first 2km then $.50 USD per kilometer thereafter.
+- Transportation Costs: Bus fares are usually no more than $.05 USD and taxis start at $.57 USD for the first two kilometers then $.50 USD per kilometer thereafter.

 Top Things to Do

-- Quan Su Pagoda.
+- See Quan Su Pagoda.
 As the headquarters for the Vietnam Central Buddhist Congregation, Quan Su is one of the most important temples in the country.
-If you’re going to visit any of Vietnam’s pagodas, this 15th century is the one you should see the most.
+If you’re going to visit any of Vietnam’s pagodas, this 15th-century one is the one you should see.

-- Ho Chi Minh Museum & Mausoleum.
+- Pay Your Respects at Ho Chi Minh Museum & Mausoleum.
 Ho Chi Minh is Vietnam’s leader and founder of the communist state.
-Ho lies in state at this grey concrete mausoleum not far from the museum dedicated to his life and belongings and the house he used to live in.
+Ho lies in state at this grey concrete mausoleum, which is not far from the museum dedicated to his life and belongings and the house he used to live in.
 You’re able to walk through and see his embalmed body when it is not being repaired in Moscow.
 It’s morbid and fascinating at the same time.

-- Dong Xuan Market.
+- Shop at Dong Xuan Market.
 Hanoi’s oldest market is located in the Old Quarter.
 The market is multi-storied and sells everything you could ever expect, especially a lot of knock offs.
-The market is a bit of a Hanoi institution and probably the best place for low cost shopping in the city.
+The market is a bit of a Hanoi institution and probably the best place for low-cost shopping in the city.